TrueBitFoundation/truebit-os/README.md

 mocha
 ```

-If you want to recompile a sample, go to the sample directory, and then first setup the environment with
+If you want to recompile a sample, go to a sample directory, and then first setup the environment with
 ```
 source /emsdk/emsdk_env.sh
 ```